How to Prepare Corn Husks for Tamales

 But you can buy frozen banana leaves which are all ready to use and it’s usually just a matter of spreading the masa, adding the filling and folding.

 Fresh husks don’t technically need to be soaked either.
 If you get the corn super fresh, the husks will be moist and bend easily.
-If you’re ears of corn are older and drier I highly suggest you soak in warm water too.
+If your ears of corn are older and drier I highly suggest you soak in warm water too.

 Can You Freeze Corn Husks